 Children go through developmental stages as they learn to feed themselves.
 First they learn to eat solids and then take food from a spoon.
 They start feeding themselves with their hands and then move on to feeding themselves with spoons, forks and cups.

-That’s a lot to learn, so you can expect a few spills along the way!
+It takes a lot of time, practice and muscle coordination for children to learn to get food into their mouths without making a mess, so you can expect a few spills along the way!

 Messy eating and playing with food

 Children love to experiment and play with their food, even after they’ve developed the motor skills they need to eat without mess.

 In fact, playing with food is one of the ways children develop their fine motor skills.
 And playing with unfamiliar foods can help children become more open to tasting these new foods.

 Exploring the shape, colour and texture of food also helps children learn about their world.
 For example, here are just some of the amazing things your child might learn by playing with food:

 - Throwing things makes them fly through the air.